Introduction

 Temperature Extremes

-In regions experiencing severe cold or heat:
+In areas experiencing extreme cold or heat:

 - Hot Climates: It resists warping caused by high temperatures and thermal expansion.